Last Updated: 5 April 2021

-Coronavirus Job Retention Scheme – EXTENDED UNITL THE END OF MARCH 2021 (Previously November 2020)
+Coronavirus Job Retention Scheme – EXTENDED UNTIL THE END OF SEPTEMBER 2021 (Previously March 2021)

-The government’s Coronavirus Job Retention Scheme (CJRS) has been extended until the end of March 2021 following further government announcements made on 5 November 2020.
+The government’s Coronavirus Job Retention Scheme (CJRS) has been extended until the end of September 2021.

 Key points regarding the extended scheme: